inferont/lacanian-psychoanalysis/README.md

-# lacanian-psychoanalysis
+# Lacanian Psychoanalysis
-Implementation of the Lacanian Mind and an accompanying Analyst
+An implementation of the Lacanian Mind and an accompanying Analyst: "Free private therapy."

+At its core, Lacanian Psychoanalysis is constituted by a language model.
+I am curious.